Has a Death Occurred? We Are Available 24/7 (920) 541-7111 Live Chat

 What a beautiful legacy.

-To plant a tree in memory of Carol Pick, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Carol Pick, please visit our Tree Store

 Visit www.schneidermichaelisfuneralhome.com to leave a condolence for the family.